Protests against immigration raids spring up in cities across U.S.

 New York City

+Protests in Manhattan turned violent Tuesday as thousands rallied against recent U.S. Immigration and Customs Enforcement raids and in support of demonstrations in Los Angeles.

+Dozens of people were taken into custody and some protesters remained on city streets late Tuesday night, CBS News New York said.

-Demonstrators gathered at Foley Square in downtown Manhattan on Tuesday night, continuing protests that popped up in previous days in New York City.
+Demonstrators gathered at Foley Square in downtown Manhattan, continuing protests that popped up in previous days there.

 "We're here to say that we want full rights for all immigrants.
 We want to stop the raids and the deportations, and get the National Guard and the military out of L.A.," one protester told CBS New York on Tuesday.